 scratched in floor and hole in wall - did stuff with George Gay prior

 to his death.
-He was active in Commemorative Air Force - was inducted into the American Combat Airman
+He was active in Commemorative Air Force (CAF) and was inducted into the American Combat Airman

 of mine from Cleveland, Ohio Tony Mazzolini - Also working with the

-folks at Pratt, Kansas to create Museum for B 29s in original hanger.
+folks at Pratt, Kansas to create Museum for B-29s in original hanger.
 He did regular email exchanges with half dozen excellent historians and friends

 in Japan and have been with them on last three trips in 2000-2001

 and 2002.
 Have been invited back to Saipan seven times including the May 2004 60th anniversary commemoration.

 Hap's War The Incredible Survival Story of a P.O.W.
 Slated for Execution (1998) by Ray F. "Hap" Halloran with Chester Marshall